+SECTION 4 Chairperson

-SECTION 4.
-President.
-Subject to the Board, the President shall be the principal executive officer of the Corporation and shall be in general and active charge of the entire business and all the affairs of the Corporation.
-S/he shall be the Corporation’s chief policy-making officer and have the powers and perform the duties incident to that position.
-The President shall have such other powers and perform such duties as are specified in these Bylaws and as may from time to time be assigned to him by the Board.
-The President shall have general and active management of the business of the Corporation and shall ensure that all orders and resolutions of the Board are carried into effect, including by delegating such powers as necessary (but not all powers of the President or such other powers as expressly set forth in this Section 4) to one or more Primary Executive Officers and / or Executive Officers.
-The President shall have concurrent powers with the Board Chairman, or any other proper officer of the Corporation authorized by the Board, to execute bonds, mortgages and other contracts requiring a seal, under the seal of the Corporation, except where required or permitted by law to be otherwise signed and executed and except where the signing and execution thereof shall be expressly delegated by the Board to some other officer or agent of the Corporation.
-The President shall have general powers of supervision and shall be the final arbiter of all differences between the other officers of the Corporation, and such decision as to any matter affecting the Corporation shall be final and binding as between the officers of the Corporation subject only to its Board.
-In general, the President shall perform all duties incident to the office of President and such other duties as may be prescribed by the Board from time to time.
+Subject to the Board, the Chairperson shall be the executive officer of the Corporation and shall be in general and active charge of the business operations of the Corporation.
+She /he shall be the Corporation’s chief policy recommending officer and have the powers and perform the duties incident to the operations of the corporation..
+The chairperson shall have such other powers and perform such duties as are specified in these Bylaws and as may from time to time be assigned to him by the Board.
+The Chairperson shall have general and active management of the business of the Corporation and shall ensure that all orders and resolutions of the Board are carried into effect, including by delegating such powers as necessary (but not all powers of the Chairperson or such other powers as expressly set forth in this Section 4) to one or more Primary KDVYO Executive Officers and / or Executive Officers.
+The Presidents of all divisions shall have concurrent powers with the Board Chairman, or any other proper officer of the Corporation authorized by the Board, to execute bonds, mortgages and other contracts requiring a seal, under the seal of the Corporation, except where required or permitted by law to be otherwise signed and executed and except where the signing and execution thereof shall be expressly delegated by the Board to some other officer or agent of the Corporation.
+The chairperson shall have general powers of supervision and shall be the final arbiter of all differences between the other officers of the Corporation, and such decision as to any matter affecting the Corporation shall be final and binding as between the officers of the Corporation subject only to its Board.
+In general, the chairperson shall perform all duties incident to the office of chairperson and such other duties as may be prescribed by the Board from time to time.

+SECTION 5 Secretary

-SECTION 5.
-Secretary.
-The Secretary shall record and keep the minutes of the Board Meetings, ExCom Meetings in one (1) or more books provided for that purpose; see that all notices are duly given in accordance with the provisions of these Bylaws or as required by law; be the custodian of the corporate records and of the seal of the Corporation; and in general perform all duties incident to the office of Secretary and such other duties as may be assigned to him / her by the President or by the Board.
+The Secretary shall record and keep the minutes of the Board Meetings, Executive committee meetings in one (1) or more books provided for that purpose; see that all notices are duly given in accordance with the provisions of these Bylaws or as required by law; be the custodian of the corporate records and of the seal of the Corporation; and in general perform all duties incident to the office of Secretary and such other duties as may be assigned to him / her by the chairperson or by the Board.

+SECTION 6 Treasurer

-SECTION 6.
-Treasurer.
-The Treasurer shall have charge and custody of and be responsible for all funds and securities of the Corporation; receive and give receipts for moneys due and payable to the Corporation from any source whatsoever, and deposit all such moneys in the name of the Corporation in such banks, trust companies or other depositaries as shall be selected in accordance with the provisions of Article X, Section 3 of these Bylaws; and in general perform all the duties incident to the office of Treasurer and such other duties as may be assigned to him / her by the President or by the Board.
+The Treasurer shall have charge and custody of and be responsible for all funds and securities of the Corporation; receive and give receipts for moneys due and payable to the Corporation from any source whatsoever, and deposit all such moneys in the name of the Corporation in such banks, trust companies or other depositaries as shall be selected in accordance with the provisions of Article V, Section 3 of these Bylaws; and in general perform all the duties incident to the office of Treasurer and such other duties as may be assigned to him / her by the chairperson or by the BOT..
+The treasure will follow the guidelines outlines in the KDUSA operation manual about the number of signature required on a check depending on the amount and what information Check requester has to provide.